caseylee94/School-District-Analysis/README.md

 ## Results

+* Disctrict Summary:
   * The original district summary:
   * ![Original_District_Summary](/Resources/Original_District_Summary.png)

   * The new district summary:
   * ![New_District_Summary](/Resources/New_District_Summary.png)

 * The school summary was only affected in regards to Thomas High School as all the other schools remained the same.
 The image showing the new school summary is shown below: